The following command-line tools are provided with the UnboundID LDAP SDK for Java. Click on each tool name for usage

 Delete one or more entries from an LDAP directory server.
 You can provide the DNs of the entries to delete using named arguments, as trailing arguments, from a file, or from standard input.
 Alternatively, you can identify entries to delete using a search base DN and filter.

 Apply a set of add, delete, modify, and/or modify DN operations to a directory server.
 Supply the changes to apply in LDIF format, either from standard input or from a file specified with the 'ldifFile' argument.
 Change records must be separated by at least one blank line.

 Process one or more searches in an LDAP directory server.

 Retrieve or update information about the current state of a user account.
 Processing will be performed using the password policy state extended operation, and you must have the password-reset privilege to use this extended operation.

-Manage certificates and private keys in a JKS or PKCS #12 key store.
+Manage certificates and private keys in a JKS, PKCS #12, PKCS #11, or BCFKS key store.

 Perform repeated modifications against an LDAP directory server.